Friday, September 30, 2016

 Grandfather, William Winfield Scott Myers, served in K Company 4th Georgia Cavalry (CSA).
 Great grandfather COL Thomas Robeson Jr served in the Revolution and Robeson County, North Carolina is named for him.

-PVT Harry E. McDonald
+PVT Harry Ellsworth McDonald

-PVT Harry E. McDonald was born 16 Aug 1922 in Washington County, Indiana.
+PVT Harry Ellsworth McDonald was born 16 Aug 1922 in Washington County, Indiana.
 He was the 4th of 5 children born to George H. and Eva M. (Duncan) McDonald.
 His father worked in a wall paper factory.
 Older brother John died of cholera in 1920 at age 13 months.
 Harry never made it to high school.

 Harry entered the Army in December 1942 and attended training at Fort Belvoir, Virginia; Seattle, Washington; Fort Ord, California; Camp Philips, Kansas; and Fort Meade, Maryland.
 He was then sent to England and reportedly assigned to I Company 116th Infantry about 1 Sep 1944.
 He fought with the unit through to 8 Sep 1944 when he was killed in action.